 Tip: As the plant is really a slow grower, it would be a good idea to get it from a nursery or a garden center.

 Best Pot Size for Growing Lithops

 Lithops have a large root system than the rest of the plants that grow above the surface.
 Go for 6-10 inches of pot.

 Requirements for Growing Lithops

-Lithops likes a very well drained soil that is poor in organic matter.
-Permeable substrate should be provided with the addition of gravel and sand.
+Lithops likes a very well-drained soil that is poor in organic matter.
+The permeable substrate should be provided with the addition of gravel and sand.

 You can also use the potting mix available for cacti and succulents with an addition of 20% more sand or perlite.
 On the surface of the soil in the pot, you can put small pebbles or gravel to get an additional decorative effect.

 Lithops should be watered deeply but irregularly.
 In temperate climates, it blooms in fall (autumn) and at this time, it must be watered two-three times deeply in a month until the end of fall.